HubertDrazkowski/hubertdrazkowski.github.io/_pages/about.md

 </div>

 <div style="text-align: justify; padding-bottom: 20px;">
-I strongly believe that the interplay between sequential decision-making and causality represents a crucial step towards human-AI collaboration and AGI.
-Sequential decision-making offers the capacity for adaptive, goal-oriented learning, while causality provides a rigorous foundation for understanding and reasoning about change.
+I strongly believe that the interplay between sequential decision making and causality represents a crucial step towards human-AI collaboration and AGI.
+Sequential decision making offers the capacity for adaptive, goal-oriented learning, while causality provides a rigorous foundation for understanding and reasoning about change.
 Together, they chart a promising path toward creating systems that are not only reactive but also proactive, reasoning agents capable of navigating the complexity of the real world.
 </div>

 <div style="text-align: justify; padding-bottom: 20px;">